Submissions ClosedSubmissions to the Review’s discussion paper are now closed.

 The Discussion Paper reflects the Review Panel’s discussions with, and input from, a broad range of stakeholders and representative bodies from pharmacy, wholesaling, hospital and consumer sectors.
 The aim of the Discussion Paper is to stimulate discussion on both the current arrangements, and the way the community pharmacy sector should look in the future.

-Your thoughts and perspectives on the Discussion Paper can be provided through the public submission process.
-Formal submissions may be lodged via email to the Review Secretariat, or forwarded to:
+Formal submissions where prior extension has been granted can be lodged via email to the Review Secretariat, or forwarded to:

 Pharmacy Review (MDP 900)